stackblitz/docs/docs/guides/user-guide/general-faqs.md

 ### I want to purchase the enterprise edition for WebContainers.
 Where can I do that?

-Bringing Webcontainer to Enterprise Server is in the works, but not currently available.
+Bringing WebContainers to Enterprise Server is in the works, but not currently available.
 You can reach out to enterprise@stackblitz.com for details.

 We do offer [WebContainer API](webcontainers.io) licenses for organizations wanting to use WebContainer technology for production usage in a for-profit setting.
 Check out [webcontainers.io](webcontainers.io) for more information!